Adegbenrom/Sentiment-Analysis-of-Data-Pulled-from-Twitter/README.md

 search_query = "#Buhari -filter:retweet"
 (Buahri is the perseident of Nigeria from 2015 to 2023) You can specifiy amount of tweets you want to pull.
 Here I pulled 100

+This work covers:
+- Data extraction from Twitter
+- If you dont have API key from Twiiter, kinldy use the attached data "Raw Data"
+- Clean data
+- Lemmatization and Steamming
+- Removing Stop-words
+- Vader Sentiment Analysis
+- WordCloud using atual clean data
+- Polarity and Subjectivity
+- Check Analysis Accuracy and error